arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-problem-to-be-solved/the-transition-from-craft-to-science/recognising-the-constraining-influence-of-teachers-beliefs.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Recognising the constraining influence of teachers' beliefs "
+title: 'Recognising the constraining influence of teachers'' beliefs '
-nav_order: Recognisingtheconstraininginfluenceofteachersbeliefs
-has_children: false
 ---
 # Recognising the constraining influence of teachers' beliefs